oduwsdl/ORS/ukvs.md

 ### The datetime Field

 So far, we have been using `surt` as the only lookup key with no information about how the archiving activity of a URI-R or a set of URI-Rs is distributed over time.
+Knowing about the temporal activity could be very helpful for Memento routing (and many other applications) for resources that were actively archived during a short period of time and hardly had any archival activity for the rest of the time.
 To express the distribution of archiving activity over time the Optional Single Line JSON (OSLJ) block can be utilized as illustrated below (repeated headers are omitted for brevity):

 ```